Sazerac4/zig-meets-c/README.md

 ## Embedded Related Point

 - Using the libc with C code is currently a workaround, and Zig code will ignore it for now.
-However, this will likely be possible in the near future ([Zig Issue](https://github.com/ziglang/zig/issues/20327)).
+(Planned for 0.15.0.
+[Issue](https://github.com/ziglang/zig/issues/20327))
-- JSON Compilation Database, which is used with many C tools (e.g., linters, LSPs, IDE,etc.), will soon be supported.
-[Zig issue](https://github.com/ziglang/zig/pull/22012).
+- JSON Compilation Database, which is used with many C tools (e.g., linters, LSPs, IDE,etc.), not yet supported.
+(Planned for 0.15.0.
+[PR](https://github.com/ziglang/zig/pull/22012)).
 - `@cImport` is planned to work differently in the future.
 For more details, see this [Zig issue](https://github.com/ziglang/zig/issues/20630).
 - [Translate-C](https://github.com/ziglang/zig/labels/translate-c) command (and `@cImport`) has difficulty translating some C declarations and macros found in Embedded Drivers or CMSIS files.
-- `Debug` Release mode without optimizations can make binary too huge to fit in the device.
+- `Debug` Release mode without `-Og` optimization level can make binary too huge to fit in a device.
-- Huge binary in debug Mode.
-No option to have ubsan with trap instead of runtime (0.14.0).
-See this [issue](https://github.com/ziglang/zig/issues/23216) and this [topic](https://ziggit.dev/t/huge-binary-freestanding-stm32-zig-0-14-0/9308)
+- No option to have ubsan with trap instead of runtime.
+It will increase the binary size if not disable (Planned for 0.15.0.[Issue](https://github.com/ziglang/zig/issues/23216))

 ## Examples List